imincik/geospatial-nix/README.md

 [![Build container images](https://github.com/imincik/geonix/actions/workflows/build-images.yml/badge.svg)](https://github.com/imincik/geonix/actions/workflows/build-images.yml)
 [![Cachix Cache](https://img.shields.io/badge/cachix-geonix-blue.svg)](https://geonix.cachix.org)

-# Geonix - the geospatial environment built on Nix
+# Geonix - cross-platform geospatial packages distribution and development environment builder

+## Features

+* Latest geospatial software packages for all Linux distributions, Mac and Windows WSL2
+* Easy custom re-builds with patches, builds from PRs or custom build configurations
+* Developer friendly container images based on latest or customized software
+* Isolated and reproducible development environments per product/project/branch/commit
+* Container images output for your applications

-**WARNING: this project is safely usable right now, but things are in active development.
+**WARNING: this project is safe to run for testing, but things are in active development.
 Incompatible changes without any notice can occur at any time !**

 Geospatial software environment is a complex system of software packages, tools and libraries built to work together.
 For example [GDAL](https://gdal.org/),